 How can a few individuals support thousands of students and alumni in a personalized manner?
-To confront this challenge, the Wellesley team sought to create an ecosystem where students and alumnae could leverage the collective knowledge of the Wellesley community and support each other.
+To confront this challenge, the Wellesley team sought to create an ecosystem where students and alumni could leverage the collective knowledge of the Wellesley community and support each other.

 The Wellesley approach to mentorship design is relevant to institutions of all types and sizes and takes in to account people, process, and culture to ensure sustainability and promote scale.
 Come learn how to integrate a modern approach to mentorship, scale your services, and integrate thoughtfully to ensure longevity and success.

 Following this program, you will be able to:

 Registration includes three-month, post-event access to the webinar archive.

 To view the presentation, supplemental materials, attendee list, your receipt, and your confirmation, use the “I’d like to” option next to the The Wellesley Hive: Mentorship at Scale 10.23.18 listing in MyNACE > Purchase History.
 The presentation and supplemental materials can be accessed in “View Course.”
 Remember to download your copy of the presentation deck (available one to two days prior to the webinar).
 A video archive will also be available in the Learning Platform within five (5) business days of the webinar’s completion.

 To see the NACE cancellation policy, please visit our FAQ page.